-8. The Rules of 2016 have not been made applicable by any order or notification of the Central Government to the Appeals filed under the Act of 2002.
+- 8. The NCLAT Rules, 2016 have not been made applicable by any order or notification of the Central Government to the Appeals filed under the Act of 2002.
 No new Rules or Regulations under the Act of 2002 have been made after the amendments to the said Act were brought in by the Act of 2017.
-Therefore, the Rules of 2009 and the Regulations of 2011, which have not been amended pursuant to the Act of 2017 coming into force, govern the procedure for filing and processing of appeal(s) and application(s) filed under the Act of 2002.

-9. Sub-rules (1) to (5) to Rule 3 of the Rules of 2009 prescribe the form and the procedure for filing an appeal under the Act of 2002.
+Therefore, the Rules of 2009 and the Regulations of 2011, which have not been amended pursuant to the Act of 2017 coming into force, govern the procedure for filing and processing of appeal(s) and application(s) filed under the Act of 2002. - 9.
+Sub-rules (1) to (5) to Rule 3 of the Rules of 2009 prescribe the form and the procedure for filing an appeal under the Act of 2002.
 The format of the appeal is contained in the Form appended to the Rules.
-Further, sub-rule (6) to rule 3 stipulates that the procedure for filing an appeal would be as decided by the Appellate Tribunal.

-10. Sub-section (2) to section 53B of the Act of 2002 stipulates that an appeal under sub-section (1) shall be filed within a period of 60 days from the date on which the impugned order is received by the aggrieved party.
+Further, sub-rule (6) to rule 3 stipulates that the procedure for filing an appeal would be as decided by the Appellate Tribunal. - 10.
+Sub-section (2) to section 53B of the Act of 2002 stipulates that an appeal under sub-section (1) shall be filed within a period of 60 days from the date on which the impugned order is received by the aggrieved party.
 The certified copy of the impugned order dated 31.10.2017 is seen issued on 06.11.2017.
-In Para 2 of the appeal memorandum it is alleged that the copy of the order was received on 09.11.2017, which is supported by the proof of service.
-Therefore, the Office has rightly computed the period of limitation from 10.11.2017.
-When so computed, the period of 60 days expires on 08.01.2018.
-The initial presentation of the appeal on 19.01.2018 and subsequent presentation after curing the defects 01.02.2018 are obviously much beyond the period of 60 days provided under the Act of 2002 for filing the appeal.

-11. Regulation 7(2) of the Regulations of 2011 does give the Registrar the power to grant time to rectify defects if any, in case the appeal on scrutiny is found to be defective.
+In Para 2 of the appeal memorandum it is alleged that the copy of the order was received on 08.11.2017 and that proof of service has been filed.
+However, no proof of service is seen on record.
+Therefore, the Office has rightly computed the period of limitation from 07.11.2017.
+When so computed, the period of 60 days expires on 05.01.2018.
+The initial presentation of the appeal on 06.02.2018 and subsequent presentation after curing the defects on 16.02.2018 are obviously beyond the period of 60 days provided under the Act of 2002 for filing the appeal. - 11.
+Regulation 7(2) of the Regulations of 2011 does give the Registrar the power to grant time to rectify defects if any, in case the appeal on scrutiny is found to be defective.
 However, in this case the initial presentation of the appeal itself is beyond the period of limitation and therefore condoning the delay as prayed for would in effect result in extending the time for filing the appeal, which discretion can only be exercised by the Hon'ble Appellate Tribunal by invoking the powers under the proviso to sub-section (2) of section 53B of the Act of 2002, which says that the Appellate Tribunal can entertain an appeal after the expiry of the period of 60 days if it is satisfied that there was sufficient cause for not filing it within that period.
 Hence, the matter be placed before the Hon'ble Appellate Tribunal for appropriate orders.
 Point answered accordingly.

 12. Point (ii): - M.A.
-No.32/2018 disposed of accordingly.
+No.45/2018 disposed of accordingly.

-List the matter before the Hon'ble Appellate Tribunal on 07.02.2018.
+List the matter before the Hon'ble Appellate Tribunal on 23.02.2018.